-Semantic relates to the meaning behind language and logic.
+Semantics relates to the meaning behind language and logic.
 Semantic keywords, therefore, try to determine what users mean when they type a certain word or short phrase into a search engine.
-For example: if you were to type in ‘burger’, Google would try to work out your intent behind your search.
+For example: if you were to type in ‘burger’, Google would try to work out the intent behind your search.
 It would likely give you options for burger recipes, a local burger restaurant, or options for takeaway or delivery.

 Therefore, to rank more highly, you should include semantic phrases of a particular keyword, to match as many intentions as possible.